shad-1/Learning-Log/README.md

 # Learning-Log
+### Some level of growth documentation.
+See also personal rules developed from these experiences and more.

 ## Angular
 - When working with a component from a package, don't treat the package like a black box.
 Find the code wherever it's hosted and figure out how it works.
 IOW `F12` everything.
 (11/11/21)